Controlled Environment Horticulture: Space Conditioning Systems for Indoor CEH

 Provide Feedback

 This measure page will be updated as the 2028 code cycle progresses.
 For questions or suggestions, email [email protected].
 Please include the measure name in the subject line.

 Scope of Proposed Code Change

-Building Type(s) Construction Type(s) Type of Change Updates to Compliance Software Third Party Verification
+| Building Type(s) | Construction Type(s) | Type of Change | Updates to Compliance Software | Third Party Verification |

-Nonresidential New construction, additions, alterations Mandatory, prescriptive, performance Add new feature No changes to third party verification
+| Nonresidential | New construction, additions, alterations | Mandatory | no updates | No changes to third party verification |

 Justification for Proposed Change

-Since large-scale indoor farming is relatively new, driven primarily by legalization of cannabis in California, CEH facility designers initially had little choice but to repurpose conventional HVAC equipment and dehumidifiers to manage sensible and latent loads in indoor farms.
-However, space conditioning systems designed to support plant growth need to adapt to highly variable latent and sensible loads (room SHR), which can most effectively be conditioned by HVAC and dehumidification systems with variable equipment SHR2 (sensible heat ratio).
-Sizing methods, design approaches, and equipment requirements are vastly different from those for spaces designed primarily for human occupancy, and equipment designed to maintain human comfort is poorly suited to the unique conditions found in CEH process spaces.
+Since large-scale indoor farming is relatively new, driven primarily by legalization of cannabis in California, CEH facility designers initially had little choice but to repurpose conventional HVAC equipment and consumer dehumidifiers to manage sensible and latent loads in indoor farms.
+However, space conditioning systems designed to support plant growth need to adapt to highly variable latent and sensible loads (room SHR), which can most effectively be conditioned by HVAC and dehumidification systems with variable equipment SHR[1] (sensible heat ratio).
+Controls, sizing methods, design approaches, and equipment requirements are vastly different from those for spaces designed primarily for human occupancy, and off-the-shelf equipment designed to maintain human comfort is poorly suited to the unique conditions found in CEH process spaces.
 (A CEH process space is any room or area where the primary function is the cultivation of plants, and the environmental conditions are controlled for the plant-growing process, not for human comfort.)

 The market’s failure to broadly adopt this more efficient space conditioning equipment presents an excellent opportunity for the energy code to develop new efficiency requirements for CEH facilities.

 The opportunity for energy savings is very high because energy intensity of indoor farms is very high, market adoption of efficient space conditioning systems is relatively low, and the current energy code language does not address CEH HVAC systems or the interaction between HVAC and dehumidification systems.
-Statewide CASE Team energy modeling of HVAC and dehumidification systems indicate that energy used by more efficient integrated HVAC/dehumidification (HVAC/D) systems is approximately 25 to 40 percent less than energy use by a decoupled, code-minimum HVAC and dehumidification system, consistent with measured and modeled data.
+Statewide CASE Team energy modeling of HVAC and dehumidification systems indicate that annual energy used by more efficient integrated HVAC/dehumidification (HVAC/D) systems is approximately 25 percent less than energy use by a fully decoupled, code-minimum HVAC and dehumidification system, consistent with measured and modeled data.

 Relevant Documents